tile-dev/tile-dev.github.io/docs/dev/projects.md

 ## Configuration

-Tile opts for convention over configuration, and projects can be easily deifned and follow sensible defaults.
+Tile opts for convention over configuration, and projects can be easily defined and follow sensible defaults.

 Tile projects are defined within a directory and are configured via two complementary methods,
 - The filesystem layout